pixijs/pixijs.com/src/tutorials/v8.0.0/fishPond/step2-content.md

 # Adding a Background

 Now lets fill the pond with some rocks and pebbles, shall we?
+Let's work inside the already prepared `addBackground` function.

 ## Create and Setup Background Sprite